saran2020/DragRating/README.md

 # Drag Rating

 Drag rating is a rating view inspired of Drag Review from Book My Show app.
-The purpose of this library is to create simple and easy to use Drag Rating Widget which will allow you to supply custom assets.
+The purpose of this library is to create simple and easy to use Drag Rating Widget with support for custom assets.

 ![](assets/demo.gif)

-To include this library you will have to add
+Include this library by adding below line to the module level `build.gradle`
 ```Gradle
 dependencies {
     implementation 'com.github.saran2020:DragRating:2.0'